bschollnick/QuickBBS/docs/design documents/interactive_fiction_and_quickbbs.md

   rejected outright, naming the missing function(s), rather than accepted and left to fail mid-play.
-For an untrusted story that fallback is always what runs; for a trusted story, a real Python binding runs instead when one is registered for that call (§1.8).
+For an untrusted story that fallback is always what runs; for a trusted story, a real Python binding runs instead when one is registered for that call (Section 1.8).
-- **A saved game can outlive the story it was saved against.** Today this degrades per the interpreter's general unresolvable-content handling (§1.3) — the intended active repair (recovering to the nearest still-valid ancestor container, always surfaced to the player, never a silent broken state) is designed but not yet built;
+- **A saved game can outlive the story it was saved against.** Today this degrades per the interpreter's general unresolvable-content handling (Section 1.3) — the intended active repair (recovering to the nearest still-valid ancestor container, always surfaced to the player, never a silent broken state) is designed but not yet built;
   see the implementation guide.